jillesvangurp/kt-search-logback-appender/README.md

-Log appender for Logback that pushes to Elasticsearch using kt-search as the client.
+Log appender for Logback that bulk indexes to Elasticsearch using kt-search as the client.

+The appender uses the provided `LogMessage` as a model class.
+This is an opinionated representation of log messages as produced by Logback.
+It passes on MDC variable, allows you pass on Logback context variables, and represents exception stack traces in a way that makes searching on exception classes or messages really easy.

+Features

+- You can let it create a datastream for you; or if you prefer you can manage your own mapping templates
+- Can be easily configured to work with elastic cloud
+- You can also use Opensearch but in that case you need to turn ilm off.
+You may want to explore the Opensearch state management for this which implements similar functionality.

-Note. work in progress and not ready for general usage yet
+Note. still a work in progress and not ready for general usage yet.

 ## Usage